radiantlogic-v8/documentation-new/documentation/configuration/security/external-token-validators.md

 **Configuring External Token Validators**

-To add an external token validator, switch to Classic Control Panel from the logged in user icon drop-down in the upper right corner:
+To add an external token validator, open Classic Control Panel from the logged in user icon drop-down in the upper right corner:
   ![The New ADAP External Token Validator Page](Media/classic-cp.jpg)

 1. In the Classic Control Panel, navigate to Settings > Security > External Token Validators.